Cristina Moreno Lozano

 As part of my professional training as an Alice Brown scholarship fellow (2019-2025), I take part in different academic projects within the School of Social and Political Science at the University.
 Some of the positions I have held include:

-- Managing editor, Medicine Anthropology Theory (MAT) journal.
+- Journal managing editor, Medicine Anthropology Theory (MAT) journal.
 MAT is the flagship open-access journal in medical anthropology, edited by scholars at the Edinburgh Centre for Medical Anthropology (EdCMA) and hosted by Edinburgh Diamond, the open access hosting service at the Edinburgh University Library (2020-2024)

 - Archival researcher associate, student-led decolonial project UncoverED (2019-2020)